iamaldren/MessagingAPI/README.md

 ]
 ```

-This endpoint will only display all `UNREAD` messages for the user, if there are no UNREAD messages it will return an empty list.
+This endpoint will only display all `UNREAD` messages for the user, if there are none it will return an empty list.

 The messages will be updated to `READ` status after they have been accessed.
 In case there was an issue with updating, the endpoint will throw an `HTTP Status 500`.